dimitri-nicolo/calico/master/reference/calicoq/eval.md

 `calicoq eval <selector>` is used to display the endpoints that are matched by `<selector>`.

-> **Recap:** Selectors can be used in three contexts in Calico security policy
-> definitions.
->
-> - A selector is used in the definition of each Calico Policy object, to
->   specify the endpoints (pods) that that Policy applies to (`spec.selector`).
->
-> - A selector can be used in each ingress Rule, to specify that the Rule only
->   applies to packets sent from a particular set of endpoints
->   (`source.selector`), or to packets from all endpoints except a particular
->   set (`source.notSelector`).
->
-> - A selector can be used in each egress Rule, to specify that the Rule only
->   applies to packets sent to a particular set of endpoints
->   (`destination.selector`), or to packets to all endpoints except a
->   particular set (`destination.notSelector`).
->
-> Kubernetes NetworkPolicy definitions are similar but less general: they do
-> not support egress rules or the `notSelector` options.

-Given a `<selector>` expression, therefore, it is useful to compute and display the endpoints that match that expression.

 ## Examples

 To find all endpoints that match the `role=='frontend'` selector, i.e. that